tilledminds/OPNsense-Dashboard-2025/README.md

 Now, add your index set from earlier to the "OPNsense / filterlog" stream.
 Navigate to Streams -> More Actions -> Edit Stream -> select your index set and save.

+There's one more step we need to do here, navigate to System -> Configurations -> click on Update under Message Processors, and reorder like so:

+Message Filter Chain

+Pipeline Processor

+AWS Instance Name Lookup

+GeoIP Resolver

+Ensure that all of these are enabled, and click save.

 Once that is all done, login to your OPNsense router and navigate to System -> Settings -> Logging / targets.
 Add a new target with the following options:

 Transport: UDP(4)